How to make steak and ale pie

 For the pastry, sift the flour and the salt into a large mixing bowl, then put into the fridge for a few minutes to chill.
 (Keeping the flour and bowl cold will help you to get a better result later and create nice separate layers or pastry.)

 Meanwhile, cut the butter into small cubes.
 Using a round-bladed knife, stir it into the bowl until each piece is well coated with flour.
 Pour in the water, then, working quickly, use the knife to bring everything together to a rough dough.

 Lightly flour the work surface and the pastry.
 Roll out the pastry in one direction until it’s about 1cm thick and three times as long as it is wide, or about 45x15cm/18x6in.
-Straighten up the sides with your hands now and again, and try to keep the top and bottom edges as square as possible.
+Straighten up the sides using your hands now and again, and try to keep the top and bottom edges as square as possible.

 Roll out and fold the pastry again, repeating this four times in all to make a smooth dough, with buttery streaks here and there.
 If the pastry feels greasy at any point, or starts to spring back when as you roll, then cover and chill it for 10 minutes before continuing.
 Chill the finished pastry for an hour, or ideally overnight, before using.

 For the filling, mix the beef with the flour and some salt and pepper.
 An easy way to do this without making too much mess is to put everything into a large food bag, seal, then shake well.